MicroBlocks

 Yet in spite of its apparent simplicity, MicroBlocks is a fast, powerful programming language with the ability to interface with peripherals via GPIO, I2C, SPI, and serial and nearly 200 extension libraries.
 In fact, some hardware designers prefer MicroBlocks for rapid prototyping and testing because of its fast, interactive development cycle.

-- Run MicroBlocks on DUELink modules/boards.
+- Run MicroBlocks directly on DUELink modules/boards Standalone.

 Installing the Firmware